 The great thing is, it’s easier than ever to look into your financial future and determine what size home loan you’re going to be able to manage.

 - Narrow your property search – Determine what you’re looking for in your first home.
-Consider suburb, size requirements, facilities, etc in this process (some handy tips on doing this can be found here).
+Consider suburb, size requirements, facilities, etc in this process.
 Once you’ve got a mental picture of the house you’re after, do some research to find out how much similar homes are currently selling for.
 This will give you a ball-park on price, which you can then use to see how much you’ll actually be able to borrow.
-Calculate your Borrowing Power in seconds here.

 - Calculate your repayments – Once you know the loan size you’ll need to buy your place, figure out how much the ongoing repayments will be using an online calculator, and then align this with your budget.
 If the numbers add up, you’re on your way.
 If it doesn’t look like you’ll be able to service the loan, you may need to re-think your strategy.